edgelesssys/contrast/docs/docs/getting-started/deployment.md

 contrast verify -c "${coordinator}:1313" -m manifest.json
 ```

-The CLI verifies the Coordinator via remote attestation using reference values from a provided manifest.
+The CLI verifies the Coordinator via remote attestation using reference values from the provided manifest.
 This manifest must be distributed out-of-band to all parties performing verification, as the `verify` command checks whether the manifest currently active at the Coordinator matches the one supplied to the CLI.

 If verification succeeds, it confirms that the Coordinator is running in the expected Confidential Computing environment with the correct code version.